Also known as: skippy, the smart drug, vitamin r, bennies, black beauties, roses, hearts, speed, or uppers

 Treatment of mood symptoms may help lessen these effects.

 Yes, it is possible to die from stimulant abuse.
-Taking high doses of a stimulant can raise a person’s body temperature to dangerous levels and make the heart beat irregularly.
+Taking high doses of a stimulant can raise a person’s body temperature and blood pressure to dangerous levels and make the heart beat irregularly.
 This can lead to seizures, heart failure, and death.

 NIDA’s Monitoring the Future study collects data on teen abuse of amphetamines in general, as well as Adderall and Ritalin: